TonyDeAlmeida/Start-here-java/README.md

 A Topic is somehow any of this kind of information.
 <ul>
-<li>country : all people in the country will be be able to receive your message</li>
+<li>country : all people in the country will be able to receive your message</li>
-<li>country/town/ street ; all people of the street of the town will be be able to receive your message</li>
+<li>country/town/ street ; all people of the street of the town will be able to receive your message</li>
 <li>…</li>
 <li>country/town/street/.../door : only the people living there will be able to receive your message.</li>
 </ul>